 Another way to utilize fat in a beneficial manner is to slow the digestion of carbohydrates.
 Why would you want to do this?
 Well, when you slow the digestion of carbohydrates by consuming fat, your body won’t need to have a drastic insulin spike in response to the carbohydrates.
 So also contrary to popular belief, consuming a “reduced fat” food item is worse for you than eating the same food item with all the fat still in it!
 When you take fat out of food, making it “reduced fat” or “fat free” your body will end up having a greater insulin release when the food is consumed.
 Since fat slows the digestion of carbohydrates taking fat out of the food allows for the carbohydrates in that food to digest more quickly.
 With a quick spike in insulin comes a proportionate drop in insulin or "crash" causing your body to go into fat storage mode.
 Essentially you end will end up gaining more fat than if you had eaten the food with the regular amount of fat!

 Already I have mentioned several sources of fat: nuts, avocados, and animal fat from meat.
 There is also plant based oils and dairy.
 So what is the difference between all of these fats?
 Well you can organize the different types of fats into three main groups: SATURATED fat, UNSATURATED fat, and TRANS-fat.
 As I said before you will want to avoid SATURATED fat, but a little bit won’t hurt you.
 You can identify SATURATED fats, because they are generally solid at room temperature.
 UNSATURATED fat can be divided into two categories: MONOUNSATURATED fat and POLYUNSATURATED fat.
 So what’s the difference?
 Basically the difference is on the molecular level having to do with carbon chains and how they’re bonded.
 UNSATURATED fats can be identified as being liquid at room temperature.
-TRANS-fats are chemically altered UNSATURATED fats.
-Your body will have no use for TRANS-fat and you should avoid consuming this type of fat altogether.
-TRANS-fat will not only raise your BAD CHOLESTEROL levels, but it will also lower your GOOD CHOLESTEROL as well.
-TRANS-fat can be identified on

 many of your food labels as partially HYDROGENATED OIL.